 An afternoon walk around Ciego de Ávila revealed quieter streets, less traffic, and fewer people outside while the music played on.
 After a flavorful dinner, conversational English began and ended for another day – the first full day of the new year.

-The Cuban people seemed so open to sharing that which is important to them, welcoming volunteers into daily activities, introducing family and friends, and helping visitors broaden their understanding of local culture.
-This new year holiday personified the desire to build bridges through the endless hospitality of the local Cuban people and the willingness of the American volunteers to immerse themselves in this rich culture.
+The Cuban people seemed open to sharing what is important to them, welcoming volunteers into daily activities, introducing family and friends, and helping visitors broaden their understanding of local culture.
+This new year holiday personified the desire to build bridges through the local Cuban people’s endless hospitality and the American volunteers’ willingness to immerse themselves in this rich culture.
 Single words used by the volunteers to describe the experience in Cuba included: amazing, authentic, fulfilling, genuine, magical, mysterious, surprising, and wonderful.

 “This new year holiday personified the desire to build bridges through the endless hospitality of the local Cuban people and the willingness of the American volunteers to immerse themselves in this rich culture.”– Ann Sweeney

 As this entry concludes, the train moves along the track with robust blasts of its whistle leading the way.
 Perhaps another phrase in Ciego is: What is Old is New Again! ¡Feliz y Próspero Año Nuevo!